V-Sekai/manuals/decisions/20240623-talk-length-prototypes.md

 ## The Problem Statement

-What length should a game demo be?s
+What length should a game demo be?

 ## Proposal